symphonycms2-extensions/CDI/extensions/cdi/README.markdown

 ## Version History

 ### 0.3.0

 * Support the same features as the Database Synchroniser extension: a single db_sync.sql file that logs all queries for manual propagating changes to other instances.

+* Aggregate all queries and save them to a single file (using JSON or XML serialization)
+  WARNING: this feature breaks backwards compatibility with version 0.2.0

 ### 0.2.0
 * Add rollback support in case of SQL execution errors